AckerlyXu/heima/articles/iot-hub/iot-hub-node-node-getstarted.md

     };
     ```
 8. Open the connection to your IoT Hub and start sending messages:

     ```
     client.open(connectCallback);
     ```
 9. Save and close the **SimulatedDevice.js** file.

+> [!NOTE]
-> [AZURE.NOTE] To keep things simple, this tutorial does not implement any retry policy.
+> To keep things simple, this tutorial does not implement any retry policy.
 In production code, you should implement retry policies (such as an exponential backoff), as suggested in the MSDN article [Transient Fault Handling][lnk-transient-faults].

 ## Run the apps
 You are now ready to run the apps.

 1. At a command-prompt in the **readdevicetocloudmessages** folder, run the following command to begin monitoring your IoT hub:

     ```
     node ReadDeviceToCloudMessages.js
     ```

     ![Node.js IoT Hub service app to monitor device-to-cloud messages][7]
 2. At a command prompt in the **simulateddevice** folder, run the following command to begin sending telemetry data to your IoT hub:

     ```
     node SimulatedDevice.js
     ```

     ![Node.js IoT Hub device app to send device-to-cloud messages][8]
 3. The **Usage** tile in the [Azure portal][lnk-portal] shows the number of messages sent to the IoT hub:

     ![Azure portal Usage tile showing number of messages sent to IoT Hub][43]

 ## Next steps